 In the table below, respondents in a restaurant survey rated three diners on overall satisfaction.
 The null hypothesis is there is no difference in satisfaction between the three restaurants.
 However, the data seems to imply otherwise.

 Moe’s Diner 5.33

 ANOVA makes use of the F-test to determine if the variance in response to the satisfaction questions is large enough to be considered statistically significant.

-The proper use of ANOVA in analyzing survey data requires that a few assumptions be met including normal distribution of data; independence of cases, and equality of variance (each group’s variance is equal).
-If these assumptions cannot be met then there are non-parametric tests available which do not require these assumptions.
+The proper use of ANOVA in analyzing survey data requires that a few assumptions be met, including normal distribution of data, independence of cases, and equality of variance (each group’s variance is equal).
+If these assumptions cannot be met, non-parametric tests that do not require these assumptions are available.

 Data by itself is just that.
-However, when we judiciously employ statistical tests we can create insight that can have a positive impact on our marketing efforts.
+However, when we judiciously employ statistical tests, we can create insight that can positively impact our marketing efforts.